kernel-sanders/nsec2020-hack-the-time/README.md

 ![score](images/score.gif)

-I am positive there were simpler ways to solve this challege, but no one can take away the feeling of finally getting a challege after struggling for hours.
+I am positive there were simpler ways to solve this challenge, but no one can take away the feeling of finally getting a challenge after struggling for hours.

 NSEC 2020 was a ton of fun, and we'll be back next year.